-- SNMP agent: This program runs on the hardware or service being monitored, collecting data about various metrics like bandwidth use or disk space.
-When queried by the SNMP manager, the agent sends this information back to the management system.
+SNMP agent: This software runs on the hardware or service being monitored, collecting data about disk space, bandwidth use and other important network performance metrics.
+When queried by the SNMP manager, the agent sends the requested information back to the management system.
 An agent may also proactively notify the NMS if an error occurs.
-Most devices come with an SNMP agent preinstalled; it typically just needs to be turned on and configured.
+Most devices come with an SNMP agent pre-installed but it typically needs to be turned on and configured.

-- SNMP manager (aka NMS): This software platform functions as a centralized console to which agents feed information.
-It will actively request agents send updates via SNMP at regular intervals.
-What a network manager can do with that information depends heavily on how feature-rich the NMS is.
+SNMP manager: The network management system (NMS) is a software platform that functions as a centralized console to which agents feed information.
+The NMS will actively request agents to send updates at regular intervals, and what a network manager can do with that information depends heavily on how feature-rich the NMS is.
 There are several free SNMP managers available, but they are typically limited in their capabilities or the number of nodes they can support.
-At the other end of the spectrum, enterprise-grade platforms offer advanced features for more complex networks, with some products supporting up to tens of thousands of nodes.
+At the other end of the spectrum, enterprise-grade platforms offer advanced features for more complex networks, with some products supporting up to tens of thousands of network nodes.

-- Management information base (MIB): This database is a text file (.mib) that itemizes and describes all objects used by a particular device that can be queried or controlled using SNMP.
-This database must be loaded into the NMS so that it can identify and monitor the status of these properties.
+Management information base (MIB): This database is a text file (.mib) that itemizes and describes all objects on a particular device that can be queried or controlled using SNMP.
 Each MIB item is assigned an object identifier (OID).

 How SNMP works

-SNMP performs a multitude of functions, relying on a blend of push and pull communications between network devices and the management system.
+SNMP can perform a multitude of functions, using a blend of push and pull communications between network devices and the management system.
 It can issue read or write commands, such as resetting a password or changing a configuration setting.
-It can report back how much bandwidth, CPU and memory are in use, with some SNMP managers automatically sending the administrator an email or text message alert if a predefined threshold is exceeded.
+It can also report back how much bandwidth, CPU and memory are in use, with some SNMP managers automatically sending the administrator an email or text message alert if a predefined threshold is exceeded.

-- GET: Generated by the SNMP manager and sent to an agent to obtain the value of a variable, identified by its OID, in
+- GETRequest: Generated by the SNMP manager and sent to an agent to obtain the value of a variable, identified by its OID, in

-- RESPONSE: Sent by the agent to the SNMP manager, issued in reply to a GET request.
+- RESPONSE: Sent by the agent to the SNMP manager, issued in reply to a GETRequest, GETNEXTRequest, GETBULKRequest, and a SETRequest.
 Contains the values of the requested variables.

-- GETNEXT: Sent by the SNMP manager to agent to retrieve the values of the next OID in the MIB's hierarchy.
+- GETNEXTRequest: Sent by the SNMP manager to agent to retrieve the values of the next OID in the MIB's hierarchy.

-- GETBULK: Sent by the SNMP manager to the agent to obtain large tables of data by performing multiple GETNEXT commands.
+- GETBULKRequest: Sent by the SNMP manager to the agent to efficiently obtain a potentially large amount of data, especially large tables.

-- SET: Sent by the SNMP manager to the agent to issue configurations or commands.
+- SETRequest: Sent by the SNMP manager to the agent to issue configurations or commands.